techfort/LokiJS/tutorials/Persistence Adapters.md

 ```

 If you expect your database to grow over 100mb or you experience slow save speeds you might to use our more high-performance LokiFsStructuredAdapter.
 This adapter utilitizes es6 generator iterators and node streams to stream the database line by line.
-It will also save each collection into its own file with a file name derived from the base name.
+It will also save each collection into its own file (partitioned) with a file name derived from the base name.
 This database should scale to support databases just under 1 gb on the default node heap allocation of 1.4gb.
 Increasing heap allocation, you can push this limit further.

 ### An example using fastest and most scalable LokiFsStructuredAdapter (for nodejs) might look like :
 ```javascript